Santa Barbara, California: Spanish era

-The explorer Juan Rodríguez Cabrillo, sailing for the Kingdom of Spain, sailed through what is now called the Santa Barbara Channel in 1542, anchoring briefly in the area.
+The explorer Juan Rodríguez Cabrillo, sailing for the King of Spain, departed from the western coast of the Viceroyalty of New Spain (now modern Mexico) on orders from the viceroy in Mexico City and sailed up through what is now called the Santa Barbara Channel in 1542, anchoring briefly in the area.
 In 1602, Spanish maritime explorer Sebastián Vizcaíno gave the name "Santa Barbara" to the channel and also to one of the Channel Islands.

 A land expedition led by Gaspar de Portolà visited around 1769, and Franciscan missionary Juan Crespi, who accompanied the expedition, named a large native town "Laguna de la Concepción".
 Cabrillo's earlier name, however, is the one that has survived.